rickykoter/CS1632_Deliverables/Deliverable3/README.md

 The JUnit Tests for Voat and their commented user stories and scenarios are loacated in the 'src' directory.
 The appropriate Selenium and JUnit jars must be included for the code to build and run.
+A archive directory of the eclipse project is also included: Deliverable3.zip.

 ## User Stories and Scenarios that are covered in the JUnit tests: ##